zooniverse/panoptes/README.md

 ### Requirements

-Panoptes is primarily developed against stable MRI Ruby, currently 2.1.2.
+Panoptes is primarily developed against stable JRuby, currently 1.7.12.
 It is tested against the following versions:
 * 2.1.2
-* 2.1.1
 * JRuby 1.7.12
 * JRuby HEAD